odpi/egeria-docs/site/docs/features/metadata-provenance/overview.md

 ## Metadata Collections

+Inside the [native open metadata repository](/concepts/open-metadata-repository) found in a [Metadata Access Store](/concepts/metadata-access-store), metadata is organized into *Metadata Collections*.
+It has one *local metadata collection* which it uses to store the metadata elements that it *homes*.
+Each metadata element has one home metadata collection.
+Typically, this is the place where it was first created.
+The metadata element can only be updated in its home metadata collection.

+The native open metadata repository can also store metadata elements from other metadata collections.
+These metadata elements are called *reference copies*, and they are read-only.

 The metadata that a specific technology instance creates and maintains is referred to as a *metadata collection*.
 For example, in figure 1, there are (at least) three metadata collections.
 There is one in the database server on the left, (at least) one in the open metadata ecosystem and one in the downstream database server on the right.

 ![Figure 1](metadata-provenance-examples.svg)